nuketayev/Train-an-AI-to-Play-Snake/README.md

 ## 🧠 Neural Network

-A simple feedforward network with one hidden layer, optimized with Deep Q-Learning:
+A simple feedforward network with one hidden layer of 256 units, optimized with Deep Q-Learning:
 1. **Experience Collection**: Collects state-action-reward experiences.
 2. **Replay Memory**: Stores experiences for efficient training.
 3. **Training Loop**: Samples mini-batches from memory to train the model.